 Bridgeman, Henry Morgan, Horngold and McAuliffe were ordered to pay BTLawyers costs of the Application.

-According to Kanther, the win is critical to help protect lawyer’s relationships with their clients.
+The win was critical to help protect lawyer’s relationships with their clients.